The debate over the muscle building effectiveness between body weight exercises and weight training exercises has been going on for years.

 This exercise is a chest and triceps builder.
 For our purposes, we are going to treat this exercise as a chest builder.
 See the image below.
 Image courtesy of bodybuilding.com

-What your going to do here is use either three chairs or your bed and one chair.
+The idea here is use either three chairs or your bed and one chair.
 If you go with the three chairs, you are going to use two chairs for each of your hands and one chair for your feet.
-If you go with the bed and chair, your going to use the bed for your hands and chair for your feet.
+If you go with the bed and chair, you're going to use the bed for your hands and chair for your feet.
 However, this can be a little uncomfortable and shaky so I suggest you use two chairs for your arms.
 You will want to rest about 30 seconds in between each set.
-Now, your going to have to make sure the chairs are stable so that they dont move but you shouldnt have a problem.
+Now, you're going to have to make sure the chairs are stable so that they dont move but you shouldnt have a problem.
 Remember, you want to do 2 sets of 12 repetitions.

 2 sets of 12 repetitions